- About Us

 2020 Coachella Valley Regional Urban Water Management Plan

-On October 16, 2019, the six urban water suppliers in the Coachella Valley, CVWD, Coachella Water Authority, Desert Water Agency, Indio Water Authority, Mission Springs Water District, and Myoma Dunes Mutual Water Company agreed to collaborate on the preparation of a regional UWMP for 2020, including regional and individual agency content and other necessary elements as set forth in DWR’s 2020 UWMP Guidebook .
-The 2020 Coachella Valley Regional UWMP is in progress and is expected to be completed and submitted to DWR by July 1, 2021.
+The six urban water suppliers in the Coachella Valley, (CVWD, Coachella Water Authority, Desert Water Agency, Indio Water Authority, Mission Springs Water District, and Myoma Dunes Mutual Water Company) collaboratively prepared the 2020 Coachella Valley Regional UWMP, including regional and individual agency content and other necessary elements as set forth in DWR’s 2020 UWMP Guidebook.
+Each agency also prepared a Water Shortage Contingency Plan (WSCP) to describe the actions that could be taken during a water shortage to reduce demands.
+The 2020 Coachella Valley Regional UWMP and CVWD's WSCP were adopted by the Board of Directors on June 22, 2021 and submitted to DWR on July 1, 2021.
+Both documents can be accessed below and at DWR's Water Use Efficiency Portal.

 For more information contact: